 The changing retail leasing model

-In the blog Turnover Turned Up, published on 8th May 2020, the REPAIR Team reported the growing use of turnover rent terms prior to the pandemic.
+In the blog Turnover Turned Up, published on 8th May 2020, the REPAIR Team reported the growing use of turnover rent terms by national and international retailers, such as H&M, prior to the pandemic.
 More recent interviews highlight that the pandemic has only served to accelerate the shift towards turnover-linked rents as more landlords, historically resistant to such deals in the UK, have had little option but to accept the turnover model.
 In the intervening period turnover-linked rents have replaced fixed rents under Company Voluntary Arrangements (CVAs) in 402 New Look stores and many of Caffe Nero’s 650 stores, reflecting the significance of the shift to turnover-linked rent occurring in the wider retail market.

 The concept appears, on the surface, reasonable enough in that landlords will share in the successes of their tenant but will support them in times when they are struggling.
 In practice, however, the delivery of the promised benefits is less clear-cut with the move driven by tenants de-risking their physical store holdings rather than by the landlords.
 Landlords’ dislike of the turnover rent model is associated with the complexity of turnover deals, the lack of transparency around retailers’ turnover in terms of the data supplied to calculate their rental income and the non-existence of benchmark metrics to help landlords gauge the performance of such deals.